 That’s what the Second Hand Effect is all about.

-Most importantly though – when it comes to the Second Hand Effect – it’s all of you buying used stuff that are the true environmental heroes.
+Most importantly though – when it comes to the Second Hand Effect – it’s all of you buying used stuff who are the true environmental heroes.